cylon-v/dandy/README.md

 ```

 3. The combination of flexible router and dependency injection breaks existing dogmas.
-Silicon framework introduces Abstract Chain pattern as a replacement for Model-View-Controller
+Dandy framework introduces Abstract Chain pattern as a replacement for Model-View-Controller
 and other ancient approaches.
 Every request handles by a set of atomic actions.

 ```